Protecting Your Liverpool, NY Home’s Foundation: The Importance of a Proper Drainage System

 Lot Grading Problems Are Common in Older Neighborhoods

 Many Liverpool neighborhoods were developed decades ago, and lot grading wasn’t always done with drainage in mind.
 Settled soil, added landscaping, and years of freeze-thaw cycles can reverse the slope near a foundation so that instead of water running away from the house, it runs toward it.
-This is one of the most common issues we find when we assess a property, and homeowners are often surprised because it’s not obvious from a quick look at the yard.
+This is one of the most common issues we find when we assess a property.

 The Drainage Solutions We Install